Top 5 Dangers of Heroin Abuse

 Some of the more dangerous heroin cutting agents include:

-- Xylazine: A horse and deer tranquilizer, it is not a controlled substance or Scheduled by the DEA in America and only requires a veterinarian’s license to buy.
-It is a powerful sedative that has been a common cutting agent in Puerto Rico for years and is finally showing up on the US mainland, mostly in the Northeast.
-Due to its powerful sedative properties, it can amplify the depressant effects of heroin and dramatically increase the risk of coma or death.
+Xylazine.
+A horse and deer tranquilizer.
+It is not a controlled substance or Scheduled by the DEA in America and only requires a veterinarian’s license to buy.
+It is a powerful sedative and common cutting agent in Puerto Rico.
+It is now showing up on the US mainland, mostly in the Northeast.
+Due to its powerful sedative properties, it can amplify the depressant effects of heroin and increase the risk of coma or death.

 In 1970, the “Controlled Substances Act” was passed and heroin was listed as a “Schedule 1” narcotic.
 Schedule 1 substances are drugs that have no currently accepted medical use and a high potential for abuse.
-These drugs carry the highest penalties out of any other schedule class, as they are considered the most dangerous.
-After the formation of the DEA in 1973 prosecution became much more vigorous for drug possession or trafficking charges, especially heroin.
+These drugs carry the highest penalties out of any other scheduled class as they are considered the most dangerous.
+After the formation of the DEA in 1973, prosecution became much more vigorous for drug possession or trafficking charges, especially heroin.

-The legal repercussions vary between states as far as the minimum sentence for heroin possession is concerned.
+The legal repercussions vary between states as far as the minimum sentence for heroin possession.
 For example, in Georgia, there are some very harsh mandatory minimum sentences for heroin possession.
-Possession of 4 or more grams of heroin is a felony in Georgia and the mandatory minimum sentences are quite severe.
-They are subdivided by the amount of heroin that was found, and include:
+Possession of 4 or more grams of heroin is a felony in Georgia.
+The mandatory minimum sentences are quite severe.
+They are subdivided by the amount of heroin found and include: